 - All township board members participating in the meeting can hear all other participants;

-- All members of the public at the regular meeting location can hear all discussion and testimony and votes of the town board’s members, unless attendance at the meeting is not feasible because of health pandemic or emergency declaration;
+- All members of the public at the regular meeting location can hear all discussion and testimony and votes of the town board’s members unless attendance at the meeting is not feasible because of health pandemic or emergency declaration;

-- At least one member of the town board is physically present at the regular meeting location, unless unfeasible because of health pandemic or emergency; and
+- At least one member of the town board is physically present at the regular meeting location, unless unfeasible because of a health pandemic or emergency; and

 - All votes are conducted by roll call so each member’s vote can be identified and recorded.

-Signatures on Checks: Townships may arrange for checks to be signed or send by only one officer if certain processes and protections are followed.
+Signatures on Checks: Townships may arrange for checks to be signed or sent by only one officer if certain processes and protections are followed.
 Minn.
 Stat.
 367.18 says that claims audited and approved by the town board, and countersigned by the clerk, become a check on the township’s account once signed by the treasurer.
 Based on this statute, townships usually require the signatures of the chairperson, clerk, and treasurer for a check to be valid.
-This statute describes one method by which a township check or payment can be issued but it is not the only method of paying claims.
+This statute describes one method by which a township check or payment can be issued, but it is not the only method of paying claims.

 One option is to use electronic funds transfers (EFT), which is allowed by Minn.
 Stat.
 471.38.
-An EFT does not have three signatures on the check, and instead relies on the town board approving a claim, the chairperson, clerk, and treasurer signing or indicating their approval on the claim form or in the township board minutes.
+An EFT does not have three signatures on the check and instead relies on the town board approving a claim, the chairperson, clerk, and treasurer signing or indicating their approval on the claim form or in the township board minutes.
 Additional guidance on the use of EFT can be found here: https://www.auditor.state.mn.us/default.aspx?page=20090724.031 .

-A second option is for townships to arrange for their checks to be signed by only one officer if: (1) the township board has audited and approved the claim; (2) the clerk has indicated his or her approval that the board took the action indicated; (3) the treasurer indicates there is money available in the township’s account to pay the claims; (4) the board has delegated the authority to issue the check; and (5) each of these elements are document in the township board minutes.
+A second option is for townships to arrange for their checks to be signed by only one officer if: (1) the township board has audited and approved the claim; (2) the clerk has indicated his or her approval that the board took the action indicated; (3) the treasurer indicates there is money available in the township’s account to pay the claims; (4) the board has delegated the authority to issue the check; and (5) each of these elements are documented in the township board minutes.